isaced/appstore-connect-sdk/README.md

 ## Deno Compatibility

-The appstore-connect-sdk module is mostly compatible with Deno, but there are some limitations to its usage in a Deno environment.
-Currently, Deno does not provide full support for the [Node crypto module](https://github.com/denoland/deno_std/issues/3149), which means that certain features of the appstore-connect-sdk module that rely on this module may not work as expected in Deno.

-One specific limitation is that the `jsonwebtoken` package, which is used by the appstore-connect-sdk module to generate JSON Web Tokens (JWTs), is not fully compatible with Deno.
-As a result, it is not possible to use `jsonwebtoken` in a Deno environment to generate JWTs for use with the App Store Connect API.

-To work around this limitation, you can manually generate JWTs using a library that is fully compatible with Deno, such as `djwt`.
-You can then pass the manually generated JWT to the `appstore-connect-sdk` module to authenticate with the App Store Connect API.

-An example of using the `appstore-connect-sdk` module in a Deno environment can be found in the [deno_example](https://github.com/isaced/appstore-connect-sdk/tree/deno_example).
+The `appstore-connect-sdk` module is fully compatible with Deno, An example of using the `appstore-connect-sdk` module in a Deno environment can be found in the [deno_example](https://github.com/isaced/appstore-connect-sdk/tree/deno_example).

 We are committed to ensuring that the `appstore-connect-sdk` module remains fully compatible with both Node.js and Deno, and we will continue to work on improving its compatibility with Deno as the Deno runtime evolves.